 Spike in COVID cases: Punjab govt bans all indoor, outdoor weddings across province from April 1

-- CM says markets, shopping malls, and Orange Line Metro Train and Metro Bus services across the province will close at 6 pm
+- CM says markets and shopping malls across the province will close at 6 pm while there will be a ban on Orange Line Metro Train and Metro Bus services

-- Smart lockdown will be implemented in areas where there is a positivity ratio of 12 percent or higher: Buzdar
+- Smart lockdown will be implemented in areas where there is a positivity ratio higher than 12 percent: Buzdar

 Addressing a press briefing in Lahore on Monday, Buzdar said that the government has also decided to ban mass transit transport to curb the spread of the coronavirus.